fgnt/python_crashkurs/docs/include/profiling.md

 # Profiling

-For profiling, we need here some wrapper code.
+For profiling, we need some additional wrapper code.
-Since we wrote some wrapper code in our python toolbox (`paderbox`) to make it easy to use, you have to install the following to use it:
+We already wrote some wrapper code in our python toolbox (`paderbox`) to make it easy to use.
+You only have to install the following package to use it:

 ```bash
 pip install paderbox line_profiler memory_profiler pycallgraph
 ```

-in the Jupyter notebook you can use a `!` prefix in a cell to install them
+In the Jupyter notebook, you can use a `!` prefix in a cell to install the packages

 ```python
 ! pip install paderbox line_profiler memory_profiler pycallgraph